 - pre and post-PC world (the age where I started dreaming big)

 - pre and post-internet (the world’s information at my fingertips)

 - pre and post-smartphone (always connected to everyone)

 These were huge shifts for me, but the metaverse has the potential to bring something that has been missing so far – a rich human connection.
 While Zoom meetings have revolutionized the way we communicate and work, it doesn’t really come close to sitting down with someone over lunch or over a few drinks.
 It is unquestionable that even an office environment (love it or hate it) cannot currently be properly recreated online.
 The metaverse can make this possible when the right ingredients all gel together.

-Ultimately, it will change the way we think about physical location, and create opportunity and connection for people, no matter where they are.
+Ultimately, it will change the way we think about physical location, and create opportunities and connections for people, no matter where they are.

 Decentraland is probably the most well-known metaverse platform, and it’s where most events happen.
-To get exposure to Decentraland, you can either buy land or else buy the token $MANA on all the major crypto exchanges such as Kraken, Binance or Coinbase.
+To get exposure to Decentraland, you can either buy land or else buy the token $MANA on all the major crypto exchanges such as Kraken or Binance.